Honey Chamomile Crêpe Cake

 • unsalted butter

-While the milk and chamomile steep, whisk together the dry ingredients, adding just a dash of lemon zest for a hint of citrus brightness.
+While the milk and chamomile steep, whisk together the dry ingredients in a bowl, adding just a dash of lemon zest for a hint of citrus brightness.

 How to make crêpe batter:

-Pour the chamomile milk mixture into a blender with eggs, and heavy cream.
+Pour the chamomile milk mixture into a blender, add the eggs and heavy cream.
 Blend until well combined, about 30 seconds or so.
-Add the dry ingredients and blend into a thin and smooth crêpe batter.
+Add the dry ingredients and blend into a thin and smooth batter.

-Transfer the batter to a bowl, scraping the sides of the blender to get every bit of batter.
+Transfer the crêpe batter to a bowl, scraping the sides of the blender to get every last bit.
 Cover and allow the batter to chill in the fridge for at least 4 hours before using.

 How to cook crêpes:

-I used an 8-inch nonstick skillet to make each crêpe.
-If your pan is a slightly different size, adjust the batter by a tablespoon more or less depending on your pan size.
-I found that an 8-inch nonstick made for a charming layer cake.
+I use an 8-inch nonstick skillet to make each crêpe.
+Adjust the batter by a tablespoon more or less depending on your pan size.
+I found that an 8-inch nonstick makes for a charming layer cake.

 Place the pan over medium heat and brush the bottom and sides with melted butter.
-Ladle in 1/4 cup of chilled batter into the pan and swirl the batter across the bottom of the pan to spread into an even layer.
+Ladle in 1/4 cup of chilled crêpe batter into the pan and swirl it across the bottom of the pan to spread into an even layer.
 Bake until just beginning to brown across the bottom – 30-45 seconds.

 Flip with a spatula and cook through on the second side.
 Place on a wire rack to cool.
-You’ll have about 20 crêpes once they’re all cooled.
-Offset stack ’em, cover, and chill before stacking and filling.
+You’ll get about 20 crêpes once they’re all cooled.
+Offset stack ’em, cover, and chill before creating your crêpe cake.

 How to assemble the crêpe cake:

 Start with a crêpe on the bottom of a cake plate or small cake stand.
 Spread with a few tablespoons of mascarpone filling.
-Add another crêpe, gently spread with filling edge to edge and continue to stack the cake until topping the cake with the last crepe.
+Add another crêpe, gently spread filling, edge to edge, and continue to stack the cake until topping the cake with the last crêpe.

 The paper-thin crêpes can tear easily if you don’t spread the filling carefully.

-I wrap the cake in plastic wrap once the last crêpe is stacked.
-Chill until it’s time to serve this masterpiece.
+I wrap the cake in plastic wrap once the last crêpe is stacked and chill it until it’s time to serve this masterpiece.

-Drizzle the cake with honey and sprinkle with dried or fresh chamomile flowers.
+Drizzle the crêpe cake with honey and sprinkle with dried or fresh chamomile flowers.

-The real glory of this cake is in the slice.
+The real glory of this crêpe cake recipe is in the slice.
 Layers of chamomile crêpes and honeyed mascarpone!
-That’s stacks on stacks of creams and carbs, dripping with honey.
-And all the hard work pays off when a fork runs through the layers for your first bite.
+That’s stacks on stacks of cream and carbs, dripping with honey.
+All the hard work pays off when a fork runs through the layers for your first bite.

 Print